Can a Waiver of Liability for Personal Injuries be Enforced?

 Although most liability waivers are enforceable, there may be certain situations where you may still be able to pursue compensation by filing a personal injury claim.

-If you were injured in a gym or while participating in other activities and you are not sure whether you may still have a chance to pursue compensation, we recommend contacting a New Jersey personal injury attorney from Lynch Law Firm to discuss your claim in a free consultation.
+If you were injured in a gym or while participating in other activities and you are not sure whether you may still have a chance to pursue compensation, we recommend contacting a New Jersey personal injury attorney from Lynch Law Firm, PC to discuss your claim in a free consultation.
 Our firm charges no lawyer fees unless we secure compensation on your behalf.

 When are Waivers Enforceable?